East End, Houston: Transportation

 In addition as of 1997 several companies offered international bus services to Mexico from East End Houston.
 As of that year most of the passengers were Hispanics who were visiting family members.
 The international bus services from East End Houston were established in the 1990s.
+Greyhound Bus Lines and Autobuses Americanos maintain services at a bus station next to the Magnolia Park Transit Center.
+On December 1, 2023, Greyhound moved its remaining services from Midtown to the Magnolia Park bus stop.
+This station has four bays for buses, less than the previous station.

 Culture and recreation

 The YMCA Cossaboom Branch opened in the 1950s.
 Circa 2018 the YMCA closed it stating that there were flooding concerns, and it sold the property to Jerome Karam, a lawyer from Friendswood, who planned to develop the property into a private gymnasium.
 The Cossaboom YMCA had 102 dormitory rooms, only allowing single male residents.